Dactylorhiza majalis

-Subspecies include: western marsh orchid (Dactylorhiza majalis subsp. occidentalis), southern marsh orchid (Dactylorhiza majalis subsp. praetermissa), Hebridean marsh orchid (Dactylorhiza majalis subsp. ebudensis), and narrow-leaved marsh orchid (Dactylorhiza majalis subsp. traunsteinerioides).
+Subspecies include the western marsh orchid (Dactylorhiza majalis subsp. occidentalis) and southern marsh orchid (Dactylorhiza majalis subsp. praetermissa).

 The broad-leaved marsh orchid grows mainly in nitrogen-poor marsh areas that consist of several plant communities.
 More rarely, it is found in fens.
 Its flowering period begins at lower elevations as early as the beginning of May and ends in higher elevations at the end of July.
 The lowest blossoms usually open even before the stem has reached its full height.